bartdag/gitli/README.rst

   Barthelemy Dagenais
 :Version: 0.1

-gitli is a simple git extension to manage issues for single-developer projects.
+gitli is a simple git extension to manage issues in single-developer projects.

 The issues are stored in the current branch of the git repository. gitli is **not** a distribute issue tracker.
 It's just a script that I wrote after